fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq90"></a>
 **(90) Why are some texts linked while not being a link?**

-FairEmail will automatically link not linked web links (http and https) and not linked email addresses (mailto) for your convenience.
+FullEmail will automatically link not linked web links (http and https) and not linked email addresses (mailto) for your convenience.
 However, texts and links are not easily distinguished, especially not with lots of [top level domains](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains) being words.
 This is why texts with dots are sometimes incorrectly recognized as links, which is better than not recognizing some links.